Nuitka/Nuitka/Developer_Manual.rst

   That makes the detection of "shared" unreliable and with false positives, that so far do not harm much.
-There is an issue with Python3 not compiling with debug mode that might be a cause of it.
+There is an issue with Python3 not compiling with debug mode that is a cause of it.

   Anyway, the problem is increased by the scope of code in use in each optimization pass is only ever increasing, but starts out small.
 That a